 Brian Southwell, PhD, is an expert in communication and human behavior and a senior research scientist in the Center for Communication Science at RTI.
 His large-scale evaluation work has spanned behaviors and audiences, including cancer prevention and screening promotion efforts, national campaigns to discourage drug and tobacco use, efforts to bolster television news coverage of science, and various state-level campaigns.
 He also has studied public understanding of energy and related topics, as well as social networks and popular understandings of health.

-Southwell's extensive background in communication and human behavior has allowed him to take on a leading role in our Zika virus initiatives.
+Southwell's extensive background in communication and human behavior allowed him to play a leading role in our Zika virus initiatives.
 In an effort to examine public attitudes and perceptions concerning the virus, for example, he led a study in Guatemala to understand how the public views the Zika virus and explore how to prevent transmission.

 Southwell is also an adjunct professor with Duke University, where he is affiliated with the interdisciplinary Social Science Research Institute.
-In addition, he has served since 2011 as research professor at the University of North Carolina at Chapel Hill's School of Journalism and Mass Communication and is an adjunct associate professor with UNC's Gillings School of Global Public Health.
+In addition, he has served the University of North Carolina at Chapel Hill since 2011 as a research professor and lecturer at the University of North Carolina at Chapel Hill's School of Media and Journalism and is an adjunct associate professor with UNC's Gillings School of Global Public Health.

 He served almost a decade at the University of Minnesota prior to these appointments, most recently as a tenured associate professor and director of graduate studies in the School of Journalism and Mass Communication, and has worked for a variety of nonprofit and government organizations.